palewire/django-calaccess-raw-data/example/toolbox/templates/toolbox/filingforms.rst

 Filing Forms
 ============

 The data in CAL-ACCESS originates from forms filed by public office candidates, campaign committees, lobbyists and lobbyist employers.
-Those forms are describe below.
+These filing forms are outlined below.

-You can find more information about these filing forms and their instructions in the `Forms <http://www.fppc.ca.gov/forms.html>`_ section of the California Fair Political Practices Commission (FPPC) website and in the `Campaign Finance <http://www.sos.ca.gov/campaign-lobbying/campaign-disclosure-and-requirements>`_ and `Lobbying Activities <http://www.sos.ca.gov/campaign-lobbying/lobbying-disclosure-requirements>`_ sections of the California Secretary of State's website.
+Much of the documents and descriptions included here were gathered from the `Forms <http://www.fppc.ca.gov/forms.html>`_ section of the California Fair Political Practices Commission (FPPC) website, where you can find even more detailed filing instructions and requirements.

+Similar documentation and background info can also be found in the `Campaign Finance <http://www.sos.ca.gov/campaign-lobbying/campaign-disclosure-and-requirements>`_ and `Lobbying Activities <http://www.sos.ca.gov/campaign-lobbying/lobbying-disclosure-requirements>`_ sections of the California Secretary of State's website.

 {% for group, form_list in group_list %}
 {{ group|title }} Forms